AuroraD-Hub/assignment2/README.md

 * Robot moves mainly on randomly chosen CORRIDORs unless an URGENT location is reachable.
 * An URGENT location in order to be reachable has to be directly connected with the location in which Robot1 is currently in.
 * At first, all the locations (both CORRIDORs and ROOMs) are URGENT.

+## Limitations
+It may happen that errors occurs in the `controller` and `planner` terminals.
+They are due to some internal fails of the aRMOR API and restarting the architecture should be enough to solve them.